Frequently Asked Questions

 Do you have a lost and found?

 All personal belongings should be marked with the child’s name.
-You may check with the Camp Counselor or Visitor Center for any found items that could not be matched with an owner.
+You may check with the Camp Director or Visitor Center for any found items that could not be matched with an owner.
 After the summer camp session has ended, any unclaimed items will be donated to charity.